bachnguyen0175/AutoContentor/README.md

 # AutoContentor

 AutoContentor is a multi-agent content research automation platform built on Google's Agent Development Kit (ADK).
-It orchestrates specialized agents to gather keyword data, audience personas, competitor SWOT analysis, and content trends, then aggregates results into structured reports stored in MongoDB and indexed in Elasticsearch.
+It orchestrates specialized agents to gather keyword data, audience personas, competitor SWOT analysis, and content trends, then aggregates results into structured reports.

 ---